MatthiasWiesner/vaulty/README.md

 ## Usage

-This tool provides a cli script wirh the commands:
+This tool provides a cli script with the commands:
 ```
 admin@ip-172-31-31-242:~/vaulty$ vaulty --help
 Usage: vaulty [OPTIONS] COMMAND [ARGS]...